FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-1/README.md

  It is awesome.
 ~~~

+### Control file fields

-These are the meanings of the field:
+These are the meanings of the fields:

  * "Package" specifies the package name.
  * "Version" specifies the package version number.